Bobbito Garcia

 Robert "Bobbito" Garcia (born September 25, 1966), also known as DJ Cucumber Slice and Kool Bob Love, is an American DJ, radio host, author, and member of the Rock Steady Crew.
 He is known as a former co-host of hip hop radio show The Stretch Armstrong and Bobbito Show, alongside Adrian "Stretch Armstrong" Bartos, from 1990 until 1999.
 He later moved to Washington, D.C., where he currently hosts a new podcast on NPR called What's Good? alongside Bartos.

-Garcia was the announcer for the video game NBA Street Vol. 2.

 Early life

 Garcia attended Lower Merion High School and Wesleyan University (class of 1988).